Deco&Design - Furniture

 children beds

-You can find more on his Facebook page, Quercus Creativ Art.
-You can also find games and toys made of oak.
+Find more on his facebook page, Quercus Creativ Art.
+You can also find games and toys made from oak.

-Children are under all kinds of pressure these days: long hours, lots of homework, more or less compulsory extracurricular activities.
-These are activities that keep them on edge for many hours a day.
-I think that providing play and relaxation places at home is almost a duty.
-And where there doesn't seem to be enough space it can be gained through clever arrangements like the ones above.
+Children these days are under all sorts of pressures: long hours, lots of homework, more or less compulsory extracurricular activities.
+These are activities that keep them under tension for many hours a day.
+I believe that providing places at home for play and relaxation is almost a duty.
+And where there doesn't seem to be enough space, it can be gained by clever arrangements like those above.

 About the author